 Research Experience | Research experience is strongly recommended.

-Applications received by December 1 will be given first consideration for admission to the Fall Semester of the following year, but applications received subsequently may also be considered.
+Applications to the Neuroscience Program received by December 1 will be given first consideration for admission to the Fall Semester of the following year, but applications received subsequently may also be considered.
 Fall Semester classes begin in late August

 PRIORITY DEADLINE FOR INTERNATIONAL APPLICANTS IS NOVEMBER 1.